Seiko SKX009 - The divers watch well known for its Pepsi look

 What does ISO-6425 certified mean for the SXK009?

-Many watches are labeled by their manufacturer as a divers watch but for many, this is more about the look of the watch, rather than whether or not its suitable for diving.
+Many watches are labeled as a divers watch but for many, this is more about the look of the watch, rather than if it's suitable for diving.

-To make sure it adheres to ISO 6425 certification, the SKX009 watch must meet certain safety standards that apply to all diving watches.
-This watch is water resistant to 200 meters, making it suitable to be used when Scuba Diving and worn when enjoying other water sports and activities.
+To make sure it adheres to ISO 6425 certification, the SKX009 watch must meet safety standards that apply to all diving watches.
+This watch is water resistant to 200 meters, so it can be used when Scuba Diving.

 The red and blue colored bezel is unilateral, meaning it only turns one way.
 This is notched and made of stainless steel.
 This has a ratchet mechanism and you'll hear audible clicks as it's turned.